herepete/Football_Manager_3/README.md

 # Football_Manager_3

+## Development Status
+under construction (as of Jan 2023) still lots to do and lots to add

+## Introduction

-a rebuild of football manager making use of classes
+This is a rebuild of my previous football manager incarnations.

-# Script
-# History
+## History

+This cover all the previous version of Football manager and how it has evolved over time.

 | Version       | Written Aprox           | Lines of code without comments and empty lines  | Python Version | Features |
 | ------------- |:------------------------|-------------------------------------------------|----------------|-------|